tsackton/taelgarverse/docs/things/books/on-the-lost-people-of-the-forests.md

 </div>

-Written by the scholar [Gnaeus](<../../people/chardonians/gnaeus.md>), of [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>), disgraced for using enchanment magic in his research.
+Written by the scholar [Gnaeus](<../../people/chardonians/gnaeus.md>), of [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>), disgraced for using enchantment magic in his research.

 "In a book by Chardonian scholar, [Gnaeus](<../../people/chardonians/gnaeus.md>), written about a generation ago (maybe 20ish years), recently acquired from a book trader, [Kassi](<../../people/dunmari/kassi.md>) finds a mention of [Rai](<../../people/pcs/great-war/rai.md>).
 The book is a record/catalog of surviving people of the forests of [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>).
 He describes a story of a group of people, northerners, who live upriver from [Chardon](<../../gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md>) in the great forest, mysterious, few tales of them.
 But he found a way in, he used magic to convince one to speak of their secret religion, and learned it was a cult dedicated to the Demigod of Magic [Rai](<../../people/pcs/great-war/rai.md>), who speaks through the dreams of the high priest."